Vic So'oto

-Vitale Ta'aga Magauli "Vic" So'oto (born August 19, 1987) is an American former professional football linebacker.
-He is the co-defensive coordinator and outside linebackers coach for California.
+Vitale Ta'aga Magauli "Vic" So'oto (born August 19, 1987) is an American former professional football player who was a linebacker in the National Football League (NFL).
+He is the linebackers coach coach for UCLA Bruins.
 He was signed as an undrafted free agent by the Green Bay Packers in 2011.
-He played college football at Brigham Young University (BYU).
+He played college football for the BYU Cougars.

 He was also a member of the Oakland Raiders, Arizona Cardinals, New Orleans Saints, Washington Redskins, and Pittsburgh Steelers.

 Early life

 So'oto attended Carlsbad High School and won three varsity letters in football and also lettered in volleyball.
 In football, as a senior, he was named First-team All-CIF honors and team MVP.

 College career

-As a linebacker for BYU, So'oto finished the 2010 season with 45 tackles, (18 solo), and 5 quarterback sacks.
+As a linebacker at Brigham Young University, So'oto finished the 2010 season with 45 tackles, (18 solo), and 5 quarterback sacks.
 As a senior, he was a First-team All-Mountain West Conference selection.
 During his career at BYU, So'oto also played at the tight end and defensive end positions.
 He missed the majority of the 2006 and 2008 seasons with injuries.